Case Study

 From "close the plan mix gap" to "help members get the best experience"

-The business problem was clear: How do we close the plan mix gap?
-I advocated for reframing it as a customer problem: How do we help bundle members get the best Netflix experience?
-Framing it around customer benefit (HD quality, multiple screens for the household, 4K on their new TV) rather than revenue extraction changed the types of solutions we'd explore and the principles we'd design by.
+The business question was: How do we close the plan mix gap?
+I reframed it as a customer question: How do we help bundle members get the best Netflix experience?
+Centering customer benefit — HD quality, multiple screens, 4K — rather than revenue extraction changed the solutions we'd explore and the principles we'd design by.

 It was also a retention play.
-Customers on a single Basic stream couldn't watch on multiple devices, which meant lower household engagement and higher churn risk.
-Improving plan mix served long-term retention as much as short-term revenue.
+Customers on Basic couldn't watch on multiple devices, meaning lower household engagement and higher churn.
+Better plan mix served long-term retention as much as short-term revenue.

 Hypotheses